1257 Samalas eruption: Oceania and New Zealand

 Historical events in Oceania are usually poorly dated, making it difficult to assess the timing and role of specific events, but there is evidence that between 1250 and 1300 there were crises in Oceania, for example at Easter Island, which may be linked with the beginning of the Little Ice Age and the Samalas eruption.
 Around 1300, settlements in many places of the Pacific relocated, perhaps because of a sea level drop that occurred after 1250, and the 1991 eruption of Pinatubo has been linked to small drops in sea level.

 Climate change triggered by the Samalas eruption and the beginning of the Little Ice Age may have led to people in Polynesia migrating southwestward in the 13th century.
 The first settlement of New Zealand most likely occurred 1230–1280 AD and the arrival of people there and on other islands in the region may reflect such a climate-induced migration.
+However, the climate history of the Southern Hemisphere is poorly known, and thus linking Samalas to specific events impossible.

 Europe, Near East and Middle East

 Contemporary chronicles in Europe mention unusual weather conditions in 1258.
 Reports from 1258 in France and England indicate a dry fog, giving the impression of a persistent cloud cover to contemporary observers.
 Medieval chronicles say that in 1258, the summer was cold and rainy, causing floods and bad harvests, with cold from February to June.
-Frost occurred in the summer 1259 according to Russian chronicles.
+Frost and snow fell during summer 1259 in Russia, according to chronicles.
 In Europe and the Middle East, changes in atmospheric colours, storms, cold, and severe weather were reported in 1258–1259, with agricultural problems extending to North Africa.
 In Europe, excess rain, cold and high cloudiness damaged crops and caused famines followed by epidemics, although 1258–1259 did not lead to famines as bad as some other famines such as the Great Famine of 1315–17.

+The price for cereal increased in Britain, France, and Italy, augmented by price speculation.
+Outbreaks of disease occurred during this time in the Middle East, England and Italy, including typhus.
+During and after the winter of 1258–59, exceptional weather was reported less commonly, but the winter of 1260–61 was very severe in Iceland, Italy, and elsewhere.
+The disruption caused by the eruption may have influenced the onset of the Mudéjar revolt of 1264–1266 in Iberia.
+Iceland and Scandinavia were plagued by cold, bad shipping conditions at sea and lack of food in 1258-1261, prompting Haakon IV of Norway to take legal and political measures to maintain tax revenue and prevent the flight of peasants from rural areas, and the union between Norway and Iceland that took place during that time may have been influenced by the crisis situation.